Design Lead: Research, end to end design execution (concepting, prototyping, detailed design), usability evaluation, and design systems

 Almost everything about a 401(k) plan can be customized, but research insights suggested that companies lean toward a few popular configurations.
 In our proposal, we'd ask admins to make explicit decisions on only a few things, while deferring nonessential tasks to a later time.
 All the admin has to do is confirm some of the defaulted selections.

 To determine if Fast Track is a fit for admins, we introduced a few qualifier questions at the beginning.
-Plans deemed too complex would be redirected to an onboarding specialist, the status quo.
+Plans deemed too complex would be redirected to an onboarding specialist.

 Admins are interested in plans that are common amongst their industry peers, so we showed just the right amount of information at the right time.